 For a definitive answer on what forms common property in your Strata Scheme, you should refer to the Strata Plan for your individual Strata Scheme.
 The boundaries are clearly shown (usually by thick black lines) on the registered Strata Plan for every scheme and, if you don't have the Strata Plan, a copy may be obtained from the NSW Lands & Property Information Department (formerly the NSW Dept of Lands).
 You can call them on 1300 052 637.

-Alternatively, if you don't have a copy of your Strata Plan, you can access the information online at LPI Online Shop.
-Have your credit card ready because obtaining a copy of the Strata Plan is not a free service - it costs about $12 (as of Jan 2012).
-The entire price list can be found under the About Us tab on this site.
+Alternatively, if you don't have a copy of your Strata Plan, you can access the information from an approved LPI Information broker.
+A link to the brokers can be found on this page: NSW LPI Deposited Plans Access.
+Have your credit card ready because obtaining a copy of the Strata Plan is NOT a free service.

 Here are a couple of extra resources to help you understand a bit more about lots and common property.
 The NSW Office of Fair Trading document "Common Property and the Lot" goes into great detail and is definitely worth spending a little time on if you need to know more about this topic.
 Also, don't forget to have a look at the NSW LPMA Registrar General's Directions information on "Common Property" - it goes into some very good detail on common property issues.